Grinding (abrasive cutting): Cylindrical grinding

 Cylindrical grinding (also called center-type grinding) is used to grind the cylindrical surfaces and shoulders of the workpiece.
 The workpiece is mounted on centers and rotated by a device known as a lathe dog or center driver.
 The abrasive wheel and the workpiece are rotated by separate motors and at different speeds.
 The table can be adjusted to produce tapers.
 The wheel head can be swiveled.
 The five types of cylindrical grinding are: outside diameter (OD) grinding, inside diameter (ID) grinding, plunge grinding, creep feed grinding, and centerless grinding.

 A cylindrical grinder has a grinding (abrasive) wheel, two centers that hold the workpiece, and a chuck, grinding dog, or other mechanism to drive the work.
 Most cylindrical grinding machines include a swivel to allow the forming of tapered pieces.
 The wheel and workpiece move parallel to one another in both the radial and longitudinal directions.
 The abrasive wheel can have many shapes.
-Standard disk-shaped wheels can be used to create a tapered or straight workpiece geometry, while formed wheels are used to create a shaped workpiece.
-The process using a formed wheel creates less vibration than using a regular disk-shaped wheel.
+Standard disk-shaped wheels can be used to create a tapered or straight workpiece geometry, while formed wheels are used to create more elaborate shapes and produces less vibration than using a regular disk-shaped wheel.

 Tolerances for cylindrical grinding are held within ±0.0005 in for diameter and ±0.0001 in for roundness.
 Precision work can reach tolerances as high as ±0.00005 in for diameter and ±0.00001 in for roundness.
 Surface finishes can range from 2 μin to 125 μin, with typical finishes ranging from 8 to 32 μin.

 Surface grinding

 Surface grinding uses a rotating abrasive wheel to remove material, creating a flat surface.
-The tolerances that are normally achieved with grinding are ±2e-4 in for grinding a flat material and ±3e-4 in for a parallel surface.
+The tolerances that are normally achieved with surface grinding are ±2e-4 in for grinding a flat material and ±3e-4 in for a parallel surface.

 The surface grinder is composed of an abrasive wheel, a workholding device known as a chuck, either electromagnetic or vacuum, and a reciprocating table.

 Grinding is commonly used on cast iron and various types of steel.
-These materials lend themselves to grinding because they can be held by the magnetic chuck commonly used on grinding machines and do not melt into the cutting wheel, clogging it and preventing it from cutting.
+These materials lend themselves to grinding because they can be held by the magnetic chuck commonly used on grinding machines and do not melt into the cutting wheel, which clogs it and prevents it from cutting.
 Materials that are less commonly ground are aluminum, stainless steel, brass, and plastics.
-These all tend to clog the cutting wheel more than steel and cast iron, but with special techniques it is possible to grind them.
+These all tend to clog the cutting wheel more than steel and cast iron, but can be ground with special techniques.